sr-lab/sr-lab.github.io.old/password-quality.md

 ---
 layout: default
+show_home: true
 ---

 # Password Quality
-A number of utilities we use for research into password quality/strength are listed below.
+A number of utilities we use for research into password quality/strength are listed below. [

 ## Ampasamp
 Ampasamp (**a** **m**inimal **pa**ssword **samp**ler) is a software utility designed to sample passwords from large breached password datasets that comply with a set of password policies.
 [Check it out on GitHub...](https://github.com/sr-lab/ampasamp)